MORE IN THIS SECTION

 what you need to know

-A referral request must go to the Local Health Integration Network (LHIN) 705-721-8010.
-The LHIN will complete an assessment and referral prior to admission to Hospice Simcoe.
+A referral request must go to the Home and Community Care (HCC) 705-721-8010.
+Home and Community Care will complete an assessment and referral prior to admission to Hospice Simcoe.
 The request can come from a physician, client or substitute decision maker for the client.
 We encourage people to include hospice care in end of life planning as part of advance care planning.
 Admission to Hospice Simcoe residence is based on a triage assessment tool that identifies the person most needing an admission.

 Hospice Simcoe does not charge for our programs/ services.
 We rely on donations, including in memoriam gifts, general donations and third party events for 50% of our operating costs.

 The residential program is for individuals and families who can benefit from an alternate choice other than their home or hospital.
 The criteria for admission to the residential home includes having a diagnosis of a life threatening illness with a prognosis of less than 3 months.
-The LHIN will assess eligibility and Hospice Simcoe will triage clients when they are ready for admission.
+Home and Community Care (HCC) will assess eligibility for a referral, and Hospice Simcoe will triage clients when they are ready for admission.

 Hospice palliative care is aimed at relieving suffering and improving the quality of life for persons who are living with or dying from advanced illness.
 The goal of palliative care is to provide comfort and dignity for the person living with the illness as well as the best quality of life for both the person and family when a cure is no longer.
 An important objective of palliative care is to relieve pain, suffering and other symptoms.
 Palliative care meets not only the physical needs, but also the psychological, social, cultural, emotional and spiritual needs of each person and family.
 Hospice palliative care helps people to live out remaining time with comfort and dignity in a homelike environment while receiving exemplary, compassionate 24/7 nursing care.